 No settlement or jury award can undo the damage that’s been done.
 However, pursuing a legal claim can help you hold the at-fault party accountable and help you get the justice you deserve for your losses.

-Bensinger Law serves clients with compassion and determination, putting our extensive experience to work for you.
+Bensinger Legal Services serves clients with compassion and determination, putting our extensive experience to work for you.

-In Van Worth, Kenton, Shawnee, Elida, and throughout northwest Ohio, call on us today for a free consultation, or contact us online now to discuss your Ohio loss of consortium claim.
+In Van Worth, Kenton, Shawnee, Elida, and throughout northwest Ohio, call on us today for a free consultation or contact us online now to discuss your loss of consortium claim with an Ohio loss of consortium attorney.